 Some homes have a modern aesthetic with angular windows.
 That includes shapes like triangles, octagons, peaks, and even trapezoids.
 These window shapes are very appealing to people striving for a contemporary look.

 If you want to admire your angular windows from both the interior and exterior of your home, the best choice is to have custom blinds made to fit your window’s specific measurements.
-When working with your personal consultant, you can create custom-made wood, faux wood, metal, or vinyl blinds that perfectly suit your angular window.
+When working with your personal consultant, you can create custom-made wood, faux wood, vinyl, or Mini Blinds that perfectly suit your angular window.
 Shutters can also be designed to fit these shapes with operations motorized if your windows are in higher locations in your home.

 Basement Windows